 You can't give an animal your assets right away.
 You might, however, make a provision in your will to care for any pets you have now.
-To provide for your pets' needs, you'll need to appoint a caretaker.
+You'll need to appoint a caretaker to provide for your pets' needs.

 Any money set aside for your pets will be given to the caregiver and utilized to care for the animals.
-This can also be accomplished by setting up a Trust exclusively for the purpose of providing finances to care for your pet(s) after your death.
+This can also be accomplished by setting up a Trust exclusively to provide finances to care for your pet(s) after your death.

 When Disinheriting Someone

-If you don't want assets to go to a member of your family (especially a kid) who might have a legal claim to your inheritance, you must express this in your Will.
+If you don't want assets to go to a family member (especially a kid) who might have a legal claim to your inheritance, you must express this in your Will.